ptdriscoll/klrn-compare-tv-schedules/README.md

 STATION_CALL_SIGN = 'klrn'
 ```

 PBS stations can [request an API key](https://digitalsupport.pbs.org/support/tickets/new).
-To get the key to load into `config.py`, create an `.env` file, add the variable `PBS_TV_SCHEDULE_API_KEY` and set the variable to the key's value:
+Once obtained, create an `.env` file in the root directory and add the following:

 ```
 PBS_TV_SCHEDULE_API_KEY=<api_key>